dacorvo/kaizouman.github.io/_posts/2018-07-24-simulating-spiking-neurons-with-tensorflow.md

 $$d[p<0.2] = 2.0, d[p >=0.2] = 8.0$$

+Each neuron is randomly connected with $10$ % of the input synapses, and thus receives an input synapse spike every $50 ms$ as an average.

 Instead of displaying the membrane potentials, we just plot the neuron spikes for inhibitory (blue) and excitatory (yellow) neurons:

 ![Inhibitory and Excitatory spikes](/images/posts/simulating_spiking_3.png)

+The neurons spike in 'stripes' at somehow regular intervals, with a bit of dispersion.

+The neuron dynamics seem to act as a regulator to the synaptic 'noise'.

 ## Step 4: Simulate 1000 neurons with recurrent connections